 Internships are offered in Boston, M.A., New York City, N.Y., Washington, D.C. and Manchester, N.H.
-Recent internships opportunities include: The Boston Bruins, United States Secret Service, Fidelity Investments, The United States Senate, Fox News, and the American Cancer Society.
+Recent internships opportunities include: The White House, The Boston Bruins, United States Secret Service, Fidelity Investments, The United States Senate, Fox News, and the American Cancer Society.

 Many students work closely on research projects with faculty on campus to gain valuable lab skills but there are also opportunities at local hospitals and businesses.

 Students interested in study abroad can travel the world visiting such places as Thailand, Morocco, and South Africa.
 In recent years, students have studied marine biology on Australia's Great Barrier Reef, art history in the museums of Florence, finance in London, language in Spain and France, the culture of peace in Peru, and political history in Ireland.